PipedreamHQ/docs/docs/workflows/steps/triggers/README.md

 <p>To customize this response, check out our docs <a href="https://docs.pipedream.com/workflows/steps/triggers/#http-responses">here</a></p>
 ```

-This is a convenient default for workflows.
 When you're processing HTTP requests, you often don't need to issue any special response to the client.
 We issue this default response so you don't have to write any code to do it yourself.

 If you do need to issue a custom HTTP response from a workflow, **you can use the `$respond()` function in a Code or Action step**.